+SPEC 7600X Speech Science and Acoustic Phonetics 30 hours plus conference; 3 credits Acoustic phonetic processes in the production and perception of speech; physiological correlates.
+Laboratory demonstrations.
+Prerequisite: a course in each of the following: phonetics, anatomy of speech mechanisms, and acoustics of speech.
 SPEC 7612X Language and Speech of Hearing-impaired Children 30 hours plus conference; 3 credits Development, diagnosis, and treatment of speech and language in children with hearing impairments.
 Applications to clinical and educational settings.
 SPEC 7613X Proseminar in Audiology 45 hours; 3 credits Intensive study of technical and theoretical problems.
 Independent laboratory, clinical, library research.
 Detailed reports.
 Prerequisite: Speech U7605X [740X] and U741X; or the equivalent of the courses.
 SPEC 7691X Clinical Practicum in Audiology 45 hours; I credit Supervised clinical experience.
 Weekly seminars.
 Speech 7691X [749.1X] must be completed at the Diana Rogovin Davidow Speech Language Hearing Center.
 Failure to earn a grade of B or better in any attempt at Speech 7691X [749.1X] may result in implementation of a remediation plan, independent of the GPA, as deemed appropriate by the department.
 Following remediation, failure to earn a grade of B or better on a subsequent attempt at Speech 7691X [749.1X] may result in restrictions on registration in the program.
 Continued enrollment in all clinical practicum courses is also contingent upon the student's demonstration of standards of professional conduct and demeanor as deemed appropriate by the department in conjunction with ASHA guidelines and New York State requirements.
 (Speech 7691X [749.1X] is not open to students who have completed Speech 749X.)
 Practicum hours will be counted toward minimum requirements for ASHA certification and state licensure only in those courses in which a student earns a grade of B or better.
-Prerequisite: 7691X [749.1X]: a grade of B or better in Speech U7441X [741X] or permission of the deputy chairperson.
-SPEC 7692X Clinical Practicum in Audiology 45 hours; I credit Supervised clinical experience.
-Weekly seminars.
-Failure to earn a grade of B or better in any attempt at Speech , 7692X [749.2X] or 7693X [749.3X] may result in implementation of a remediation plan, independent of the GPA, as deemed appropriate by the department.
-Following remediation, failure to earn a grade of B or better on a subsequent attempt at Speech 7692X [749.2X] may result in restrictions on registration in the program.
-Continued enrollment in all clinical practicum courses is also contingent upon the student's demonstration of standards of professional conduct and demeanor as deemed appropriate by the department in conjunction with ASHA guidelines and New York State requirements.
-Practicum hours will be counted toward minimum requirements for ASHA certification and state licensure only in those courses in which a student earns a grade of B or better.
-Prerequisite: a grade of B or better in Speech U7605 \times [740 \times] or permission of the deputy chairperson.
-SPEC 7693X Clinical Practicum in Audiology 45 hours; I credit Supervised clinical experience.
-Weekly seminars.
-Speech 7693X [749.3X] may be taken for credit four times.
-Failure to earn a grade of B or better in any attempt at 7693X [749.3X] may result in implementation of a remediation plan, independent of the GPA, as deemed appropriate by the department.
-Following remediation, failure to earn a grade of B or better on a subsequent attempt at Speech 7693X [749.3X] may result in restrictions on registration in the program.
-Continued enrollment in all clinical practicum courses is also contingent upon the student's demonstration of standards of professional conduct and demeanor as deemed appropriate by the department in conjunction with ASHA guidelines and New York State requirements.
-Practicum hours will be counted toward minimum requirements for ASHA certification and state licensure only in those courses in which a student earns a grade of B or better.
-Prerequisite: a grade of B or better in Speech 7691X [749.1X] or permission of the deputy chairperson.
+Prerequisite or corequisite: U7441X [741X] or permission of the deputy chairperson.
 SPEC 7701X The Nature of Stuttering 30 hours plus conference; 3 credits Theories and research findings relating to the onset, development, persistence of stuttering.
 Prerequisite: a course in speech and language disorders.